 This document tells how to implement a Trusted Application for OP-TEE, using OP-TEE's so called TA-devkit to both build and sign the Trusted Application binary.
 In this document, a Trusted Application running in the OP-TEE os is referred to as a TA.
-Note that in the default setup a private key generated by Linaro and distributed along with the optee_os source is used for signing Trusted Applications.
+Note that in the default setup a private test key is distributed along with the optee_os source is used for signing Trusted Applications.
 See TASign for more details, including offline signing of TAs.